sharontherese/latin-mass-funeral/config/_default/content/glossary-of-terms.md

 **Ordinaries**

-The texts of the Mass that do not change; namely, the Kyrie, the Gloria, the Credo, the Sanctus, the Benedictus, the Agnus Dei
+The texts of the Mass that do not change; namely, the Kyrie, the Gloria, the Credo, the Sanctus, the Benedictus, and the Agnus Dei.

-Gregorian chant

-Polyphony
+**Gregorian chant**

+Also called plain chant or plainchant.
+A type of music, that is sung in unison, and without accompaniment.
+The Church has always preached that chant is the ideal type of music for the Mass.

+"Gregorian chant is the church’s own music, born in the church’s liturgy.
+Its texts are almost entirely scriptural, coming for the most part from the Psalter.
+For centuries it was sung as pure melody, in unison, and without accompaniment, and this is still the best way to sing chant if possible.
+It was composed entirely in Latin; and because its melodies are so closely tied to Latin accents and word meanings, it is best to sing it in Latin." ([GIA Music](https://www.giamusic.com/sacred_music/chant_what_is.cfm))

+**Polyphony**

+A type of music with multiple voice parts (the word literally translates to "many voices").

 **Tempus clausum**